-Flat corners: Flat corners can be tough because there's no dirt to keep the wheels from sliding out.
+Flat corners can be tough because there's no dirt for the tires to grab in order to keep the wheels from sliding out.
 Slow down.
-You want a smooth line, but try to find even the smallest berm, lump, divot, or bump in order to get a bit of traction.
+Try to find even the smallest berm, lump, divot, or bump to give the tires a bit of traction.
 Brake and throttle control are very important in flat corners as is moderation in speed.
 If the ground is hardpack, slow down even more.
-Flat corners are not the place to make up speed and if you hit the corner too fast you'll lose control of the bike and end up losing even more time.
+Flat corners are not the place to make up speed, and if you hit the corner too fast you'll lose control of the bike and end up losing even more time.

-Bermed corners: Bermed corners are usually the favorite corners on a motocross track.
-They allow you to hit the corner faster than a flat corner because you have more traction and the dirt berm acts as a kind of guide rail, and they're easier to deal with than a rutted corner.
+Bermed corners are usually the favorite corners on a motocross track.
+They allow you to hit the corner faster than a flat corner because you have more traction, and the dirt berm acts as a kind of guide rail to keep the bike from sliding out.
 That doesn't mean you can plow into the corner at full throttle though.
-Throttle and brake control still apply, but there's a bit more margin for error than there is with a flat turn.
-The one drawback may be that to utilize the berm you'll usually need to take the outside line which isn't always the fastest, so look ahead (as always) for the best alternate line.
+Throttle and brake control still apply, but there's a bit more margin for error than there is with a flat corner.
+You'll be leaning the bike over much more than in a flat corner so keep your foot high enough to avoid catching it in the dirt. and watch for ruts.
+The one drawback to bermed corners may be that to utilize the berm you'll usually need to take the outside line which isn't always the fastest, so look ahead (as always) for the best alternate line.